in 99 words

 If novices can do this, what's stopping management from firing everybody and hiring novices?

 The point is that these practices are within the grasp of average teams—even teams of novices, as long as they have an experienced coach.
-They won't achieve zero bugs, but they are likely to achieve better results than they would have otherwise.
+They won't achieve zero bugs, but they are likely to achieve better results than they would otherwise.

 How do we prevent security defects and other challenging bugs?